-We were easily able to fit the Trail Ridge 2, two Big Agnes sleeping bags, two Big Agnes insulated air core mattresses (note: The Big Agnes Sleep System sleeping bags and air mattress are awesome, read our full review here) and 2 sets of clothing into both our Gravity Gear Superior One (which we also fit a ton of other gear into as well) and our Granite Gear Quitico (which at 5,000 cubic inches, still had room for more gear).
+We were easily able to fit the Trail Ridge 2, two Big Agnes sleeping bags, two Big Agnes insulated air core mattresses (note: The Big Agnes Sleep System sleeping bags and air mattress are awesome) and 2 sets of clothing into both our Gravity Gear Superior One (which we also fit a ton of other gear into as well) and our Granite Gear Quetico (which at 5,000 cubic inches, still had room for more gear).
 The official packed size is 6″ x 20″.

 If you were packing for 2, I think you could easily fit the tent, stuffed sleeping bags, clothes, food and more into a standard 3,000 cubic inch backpacking pack without any issue.

 The Blacktail weighs in at 4 lbs.
 8 oz. for trail weight and has 29 sq ft of floor space with an additional 9 sq ft of vestibule space.
-While not ultralight is still incredibly light and perfect for most any backpacker, camper or canoeist.
+While not ultralight is still incredibly light and perfect for almost any backpacker, camper, or canoeist.

 My Favorite Features of the Blacktail 2

-Each door also has it’s own vestibule.
-Each vestibule is the same size and I found that mine was plenty big to place my pack, shoes, camera case and any other small items under while still having enough room to walk though getting in and out of the tent.
+Each door also has its own vestibule.
+Each vestibule is the same size, and I found that mine was plenty big to place my pack, shoes, camera case, and any other small items under while still having enough room to walk through getting in and out of the tent.

 Storage and Media Pockets